blabond/ioBroker.maxxi-charge/docs/en/README.md

 ## Notes

 - Changes to datapoints in the `<deviceId>.sendcommand` section are automatically detected and sent to the CCU.
+- Commands acknowledge their states and retry sending up to three times when errors occur.
 - If issues occur with missing datapoints or unexpected behavior, restart the adapter.

 ## Errors